DominikKukla/DominikKukla/README.md

 ## Curious Data Analyst

-A passionate learner from the field of Mathematics and Data Analysis, diving deep into data to uncover insights and make data-driven decisions.
+A passionate learner from the field of Mathematics and Data Analysis at Wrocław University of Science and Technology, diving deep into data to uncover insights and make data-driven decisions.

 ---